RagedUnicorn/wow-classic-pvpwarn/tools/spellmap_verify/README.md

 # SpellMap Verification Tool

-A Python tool to verify the integrity of both `PVPW_SpellMap.lua` and `PVPW_SpellAvoidMap.lua` files using full Lua parsing capabilities.
+A Python tool to verify the integrity of both `SpellMap.lua` and `SpellAvoidMap.lua` files using full Lua parsing capabilities.

 ## Installation